Mother and Baby Homes report: Cold and callous Ireland damaged the lives of thousands of women and children

 A cold and callous Ireland damaged the lives of tens of thousands of mothers and babies by consigning them to institutions where they suffered material and emotional deprivation, where infant mortality was sometimes rampant and where mothers felt they had no choice but to give up their children for adoption - that is the grim picture that emerges from the report of the Commission on Mother and Baby Homes published this afternoon.

-The huge report, which runs to over almost 3,000 pages, is a scathing indictment not just of the institutions it examined over a period of five years, but of the society that required them.
+The huge report, which runs to some 3,000 pages, is a scathing indictment not just of the institutions it examined over a period of five years, but of the society that required them.

 Indeed, the report is principally a condemnation of that society - its rigid rules and conventions about sexual matters, its savage intolerance, its harsh judgmentalism, its un-Christian cruelty.